Course Outline

 This assessment task requires you to choose one digital text that can be used as a resource for teaching literacy to a class of English students in a nominated year.

+You will be provided with some options during tutorials.
 Please choose from the range of digital texts which are available rather than a recording of a read-aloud.

-You will present your learning and teaching decisions, for this class context, via a 5 minute pre-recorded audio that is embedded in a PowerPoint presentation.
+You will present your learning and teaching decisions for this class context via a 5-minute pre-recorded audio that is embedded in a PowerPoint presentation.
 This time does not include the viewing of the text.

 Criteria: